ivana-13/guided_masking/README.md

-In the paper Beyond Image-Text Matching: Verb Understanding in Multimodal Transformers Using Guided Masking, all experiments were carried out using implemen tations of the ViLBERT, LXMERT, UNITER and VisualBERT models1 provided by VOLTA (Visiolinguistic Transformer Architectures) ([Bugliarello et al., 2021, EMNLP 2021](https://arxiv.org/abs/2011.15124)) [[Original code](https://github.com/e-bug/cross-modal-ablation)] a PyTorch implementation of a uni- fied mathematical framework of currently proposed
+# Beyond Image-Text Matching: Verb Understanding in Multimodal Transformers Using Guided Masking

-V&L BERTs.
+In the paper Beyond Image-Text Matching: Verb Understanding in Multimodal Transformers Using Guided Masking, all experiments were carried out using implemen tations of the ViLBERT, LXMERT, UNITER and VisualBERT models1 provided by VOLTA (Visiolinguistic Transformer Architectures) ([Bugliarello et al., 2021](https://arxiv.org/abs/2011.15124)) [[Original code](https://github.com/e-bug/volta)], a PyTorch implementation of a unified mathematical framework of currently proposed V&L BERTs.
+The following instructions are a copy from VOLTA github, on how to get the code running.
+We made changes tosome of the files to complete the necessary experiments, however the initial approach to start is the same.

-# VOLTA: Visiolinguistic Transformer Architectures
+## VOLTA: Visiolinguistic Transformer Architectures

 This is the implementation of the framework described in the paper:
 > Emanuele Bugliarello, Ryan Cotterell, Naoaki Okazaki and Desmond Elliott.
 [Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs](https://arxiv.org/abs/2011.15124). _Transactions of the Association for Computational Linguistics_ 2021; 9 978–994.